This guide was updated on February 8, 2023

 Granting “bonus” accounts

 Those publishers that suspect — or have come to expect — a high level of password sharing might consider offering subscribers the ability to share one or more complementary accounts at no extra charge.
-This ability can be publicized in marketing materials or at the point of purchase, but can either be extended to all subscribers, or targeted more specifically to those accounts suspected of password sharing.
+This ability can be publicized in marketing materials or at the point of purchase and can either be extended to all subscribers, or targeted more specifically to those accounts suspected of password sharing.

 The bonus account tactic can have four key benefits: